 CTWC advocates for legislation and water management policies that will resolve the problems and disparities with today’s water management.

 Hydrologists are telling us that unless changes are made to how we manage our water supply, our health, our safety, and our quality of life are at risk and our economic stability is threatened.
-We need legislative policies that reflect today’s hydrologic data, encourage conservation by all users, and achieve pricing that is fair and equitable to all.
+We need legislative and regulatory policies that reflect today’s hydrologic data, encourage conservation by all users, and achieve pricing that is fair and equitable to all.

 WHY you should support CTWC:

-Past droughts, changing weather patterns, a rapidly growing population, and shifting demographics have made it imperative that we modify state law to protect our citizens and safeguard the economic well-being of our state.
+Past droughts, changing weather patterns, a rapidly growing population, and shifting demographics have made it imperative that we modify state law and regulations to protect our citizens and safeguard the economic well-being of our state.

 The lack of a reliable water supply impacts businesses.
 Simply put, if we do not change our water management policies to reflect today’s hydrologic information and population growth, we will not have adequate water to drink or to sustain life and business.

-It’s time to make strategic, common-sense adjustments to our water laws to fairly balance the needs of all citizens and the environment and to protect and preserve our state’s most critical and irreplaceable natural resource: water.
+It’s time to make strategic, common-sense adjustments to our water laws and regulations to fairly balance the needs of all citizens and the environment and to protect and preserve our state’s most critical and irreplaceable natural resource: water.

 HOW does CTWC propose to effect change?

-Support legislative action that:
+Support legislative and regulatory actions that:

 • Promotes fair and equitable water pricing, which will promote conservation